Disclosure: if you make a purchase through any affiliate links on this page, I may earn a small commission at no cost to you.

 Lotteria Vegan Miracle Burger set with fries and soda

-In case you’re unable to find vegan food in a small city or are eating with non-vegans, here are common restaurant chains with vegan options.
+In case you’re unable to find vegan food in Korea in a small city or are eating with non-vegans, here are common restaurant chains with vegan options.

 🇰🇷 12 Best Vegan Cafes + Restaurants to Visit in Seoul, South Korea in 2024 🌱